Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow: Applications to Multidimensional Transonic Shock Problems

-When a plane incident shock hits a two-dimensional wedge, shock reflection-diffraction configurations take shape.
+The wedge is of the shape: $\{|x_2| < x_1\tan \theta_{\rm w}\}$ with $\theta_{\rm w} \in (0, \frac{\pi}{2})$.
+Then the positive $x_1$--axis is the symmetry axis of the wedge, the wedge vertex is at the origin, and $\theta_{\rm w}$ is the (half) angle of the wedge.
 The incident shock $S_0$ separates two constant states: state $(0)$ with velocity $\vv_0=(0,0)$ and density $\rho_0$ ahead of $S_0$, and state (1) with velocity $\vv_1=(u_1,0)$ and density $\rho_1$ behind $S_0$, where $\rho_1>\rho_0$, and $u_1>0$ is determined by $(\rho_0, \rho_1, \gamma)$ through the Rankine-Hugoniot conditions on $S_0$.
 The shock, $S_0$, moves in the direction of the $x_1$--axis and hits the wedge vertex at the initial time.
 Also, the slip boundary condition: ${\bf v}\cdot\bn=0$ is prescribed on the solid wedge boundary, where ${\bf v}$ is the velocity of gas.
 Since state (1) does not satisfy the slip boundary condition, the shock reflection-diffraction configurations form at later time, which are self-similar so that the problem can be reformulated in the self-similar coordinates $\xxi=(\xi_1,\xi_2)=(\frac{x_1}{t}, \frac{x_2}{t})$.
 Depending on the flow parameters and wedge angle, there may be various patterns of shock reflection-diffraction configurations, including Regular Reflection and Mach Reflection.
 Because of the symmetry of the problem with respect to the $\xi_1$--axis, it suffices to consider the problem only on the upper half-plane $\{\xi_2>0\}$.

 The regular reflection configuration is characterized by the fact that the reflection occurs at the intersection point $P_0$ of the incident shock with the wedge boundary.
 Figs. \ref{figure:shock refelction}--\ref{figure:shock refelction-subs} show the structure of regular reflection configurations in self-similar coordinates.
-The regular reflection solutions are piecewise smooth; that is, they are smooth away from the incident and reflected-diffracted shocks, as well as the sonic circle $P_1P_4$ for the supersonic regular reflection case across which ${\bf v}$ is only Lipschitz.
+The regular reflection solutions are piecewise-smooth; that is, they are smooth away from the incident and reflected-diffracted shocks, as well as the sonic circle $P_1P_4$ for the supersonic regular reflection case across which ${\bf v}$ is only Lipschitz.

 From the description of state (1) above, its pseudo-potential is

 A necessary condition for the existence of piecewise-smooth regular reflection configurations is the existence of the constant state $(2)$ with pseudo-potential $\varphi_2$ that satisfies both the slip boundary condition on the wedge boundary and the Rankine-Hugoniot conditions with state $(1)$ across the reflected shock $S_1:=\{\varphi_1=\varphi_2\}$.
 Owing to the constant state structure (\ref{constantStatesForm}), it suffices to require these conditions at $P_0$.
 Thus, the conditions at $P_0$ are